-1. Classes may be divided by age at the discretion of the Superintendent.

-2. Exhibitors must show the same animal in each round advanced through in Showmanship.

-- 3. The animal exhibited must be owned by the exhibitor. - 4.
-Exhibitors are encouraged to "Blow and Go" for showmanship. a.
+- 1. Classes may be divided by age at the discretion of the Superintendent. - 2.
+Exhibitors must show the same animal in each round advanced through in Showmanship. - 3.
+Exhibitors are encouraged to "Blow and Go" for showmanship. - a.
 The judge will be informed that youth are encouraged to "Blow and Go" fit.
-Exhibitors will be judged equally for fitting in the standard way or "Blow and Go". b.
+Exhibitors will be judged equally for fitting in the standard way or "Blow and Go". - b.
 See Livestock Showmanship Round Robin Department for rules on the Round Robin Contest.